apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 The Public Interface of Apache Airflow is the collection of interfaces and behaviors in Apache Airflow whose changes are governed by semantic versioning.
-A user interacts with Airflow's public interface by creating and managing DAGs, managing tasks and dependencies, and extending Airflow capabilities by writing new executors, plugins, operators and providers.
+A user interacts with Airflow's public interface by creating and managing Dags, managing tasks and dependencies, and extending Airflow capabilities by writing new executors, plugins, operators and providers.
 The Public Interface can be useful for building custom tools and integrations with other systems, and for automating certain aspects of the Airflow workflow.